Tuesday, November 13, 2012

 4. The scenes of Stilwell watching Dumbo.
 My favorite bit is when Stilwell is finally informed of the riot outside the movie theatre, but keeps trying to watch Dumbo and getting upset at a MP that is blocking his view of the screen.
 He orders the guy to sit down and relax.

-5. The funny scene in which Will Bill Kelso meets his soul mate in Col. “Madman” Maddox.
+5. The funny scene in which Wild Bill Kelso meets his soul mate in Col. “Madman” Maddox.
 Kelso is convinced there’s a Japanese squadron flying over California, while Maddox is convinced they have already launched a land invasion.
 Before Kelso takes off, Maddox asks Kelso if he can hear his guns.
 Kelso fires his guns, shooting up the place, while Maddox and his men cheer on.

 6. In a futile attempt to sink the Japanese sub with the anti-aircraft gun in his backyard, Ward Douglas instead destroys his house.

 7. After having suppressed the riots, Frank Tree gives a patriotic speech that unifies the crowd.
-It’s actually a fairly funny speech filled with paranoid xenophobia and “America can do” sentiment that was dominant during WWII.
+It’s actually a fairly funny speech filled with paranoid xenophobia and “American can do” sentiment that was dominant during WWII.
 At one point Tree asks the crowd, “Look at Santy Claus?
 Isn’t he cute?
 Do you think the Japanese believe in Santa Claus?
 Instead of turkey for your Christmas dinner, how would you like to have raw fish heads and rice?
 Do you think the Krauts believe in Walt Disney?
 Yeah, well was that Mickey Mouse I saw blitzkrieging across France?
 Pluto in Poland?
 Or Donald Duck at Pearl Harbor?”

 9. Sitarski getting his just desserts at the hands of Wally.
 The two foes meet face to face in the street and have the following exchange: